Pssst… update! Here’s how we removed stains and maintained our concrete countertops.

-So, much has (luckily) changed in our home since my last post.
-While our original plan was to keep the house’s existing cabinets on the back wall and add new cabinetry for the island, our plans had to change, yet again.
+So much has (luckily) changed in our home since my last post.
+Our original plan was to keep the house’s existing cabinets on the back wall and add new cabinetry for the kitchen island.
+However, we had to change our plans – yet again.

 Since at some point we’d like to upgrade all of our appliances, we decided to go with option two.
-So more demo and lots of wood chips and splinters later, our kitchen is actually completely empty.
+It’s obviously more work and cost upfront, but worth it in the long run.
+More demo and lots of wood chips and splinters later, our kitchen is actually completely empty.
 Not for long though!

-Up until this point we had already gone through several countertop options.
-My original choice was butcher block because I LOVE how they look and the warmth and rustic charm they add.
-Unfortunately, they are extremely high maintenance and can harbor bacteria so we crossed that one (sadly) off the list.
+My first choice was butcher block countertops because I LOVE how they look and the warmth and rustic charm they add.
+Unfortunately, they are extremely high maintenance and can harbor bacteria so we (sadly) crossed that option off the list.

-The second choice was marble which I really love, but knew we couldn’t afford.
-I ended up being right and that too was no longer an option.
-Our third choice was granite, and to tell you the truth – I don’t LOVE granite.
-I know it’s the “in thing” to do these days but I seldom run with the trends unless I happen to like the trends.
+The second choice was a smooth surface marble which I also really love, but knew we couldn’t afford.
+Our third choice was slab granite, and to tell you the truth – I don’t love that material.
+I know it’s the “in thing” to do these days, but I seldom run with the trends (unless I happen to like the trends.)
+So, we crossed it off the list too.

 As my elbow casually leaned against the beautiful concrete countertop right there in Asheville, NC, a lightbulb went off in my head.